vincentbarr/vincentbarr.github.com/about.md

 Hi, I'm Vincent.

-I built this website on Jekyll, and my goal is to create a motley panoply of what has my attention – my thoughts, my experiences, my experiments, my work, and my hobbies – for readers to connect over, discuss, learn from, disagree with, or debunk.
+My goal is to share what has my attention – my thoughts, my experiences, my experiments, my work, and my hobbies – for readers to connect over, discuss, learn from, disagree with, or debunk.

-Progress toward goal (as of 08/24/2019): F (2 / 100)

 You can contact me at vincentvbarr at gmail dot com or on [Twitter](https://twitter.com/vincentbarr?lang=en).